LuigiGonnella/SE25-Participium/Retrospective/retrospective_sprint3.md

 - One thing you are proud of as a Team!!

-    - We managed to do a clear and robust app.
-And we are also proud that we managed to implement features that we never did before (Telegram bot, email verification)
+    We managed to deliver a clear and robust app.
+Also we managed to implement features that we never did before like Telegram bot and email verification.